Everything “Raising Equity” Could Mean for a Real Estate Deal

 A classic way to raise equity is to ask for money from individuals, who become Limited Partners on the deal.
 The limited partners become part-owners of your investment, and usually do not have additional rights to make decisions that affect it (like when to sell).

 Typically you’ll solicit investors that you are already acquainted with.
 In the US, you cannot publicly advertise a private investment opportunity without following the proper regulations.
 That’s where crowdfunding portals have come into play, as they create a structure to allow more broad syndication of deals to a higher number of random investors that may want a piece of the action.
-To understand the LP thought process, check out Chris Peters’ recent piece:
+To understand the LP thought process, check out Chris Peters’ piece here.

 Getting a joint-venture partner